cylesoft/op/docs/onp-spec.md

 ## ONP Domain Name Specification

-There is only one rule for ONP domain names: they must be shorter than 512 bytes.
-That's 512 ASCII characters, or a bunch of emoji, or other UTF-8 multibyte characters.
+There is only one rule for ONP domain names: they must not contain forward slashes (as in `/`) or newlines (as in `\n`).

+Forward slashes are reserved for resource paths in the Obscure Transfer Protocol (OTP), and newlines are used to separate parts of OTP requests.

+Otherwise, you're free to use long names, short names, ASCII characters, UTF-8 characters, emoji, etc.

 ## Requests